Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 5. Enter the Museum of Jewish Heritage

-Battery Park Museum of Jewish Heritage| ©Adam Riggall
+Jewish Heritage Museum of Battery Park| ©Adam Riggall

-Battery Park Museum of Jewish Heritage| ©Adam Riggall
+Jewish Heritage Museum of Battery Park| ©Adam Riggall

-New York's is the largest Jewish community outside of Israel, which has had a great influence on the development of the city.
+New York City is the largest Jewish community outside of Israel, which has had a great influence on the development of the city.
 In the museum you can put a face and learn the stories of thousands of people (mostly from Central and Eastern Europe) who crossed the Atlantic to start a new life while preserving their traditions and customs.

 This visit is the perfect complement to the Immigration Museum at Ellis Island or the Tenement Museum (103 Orchard Street), both historical museums that allow you to learn more about the history of those immigrants who came to the United States from other corners of the planet.
 It can also serve as a small immersion in Jewish culture before visiting Williamsburg, New York's quintessential Jewish neighborhood.

-Museum of Jewish Heritage Ticket Prices
+Museum of Jewish Heritage ticket prices

-• Adult: from $15
+• Adult: from 15 €

-• Senior: from $10
+• Senior: from 10 €

 • Children under 12: Free